magfest-archive/simple-rams-deploy/README.md

 It's recommended that you have a fast internet connection, at least 4gb of RAM, and a fast PC for this.

-## Choose an event
+## Choose an event and a year

 This deploy supports multiple events with different configuration.
-Pick an event from [the list of valid events](https://github.com/magfest/simple-rams-deploy/blob/master/valid_eventnames.txt) (examples: 'magstock', 'labs', 'prime')
+Pick an event/year combo from [the list of valid combinations](https://github.com/magfest/simple-rams-deploy/blob/master/valid_eventname_year_combos.txt) (examples: 'magstock 2018', 'labs 2018', 'prime 2019')

 ## Windows-specific setup